Army Manoeuvres of 1912

-The Army Manoeuvres of 1912 was the last military exercise of its kind conducted by the British Army before the outbreak of the First World War.
-(The Army Manoeuvres of 1913 were on a much smaller scale.)
+The Army Manoeuvres of 1912 was the last military exercise of its kind conducted by the British Army before the outbreak of the First World War (the Army Manoeuvres of 1913 were on a much smaller scale).
 In the manoeuvres, Sir James Grierson decisively beat Douglas Haig, calling into question Haig's abilities as a field commander.

-J. E. B. Seely, the Secretary of State for War had invited General Foch, a Russian delegation under Grand Duke Nicholas, and the Ministers for Defence of Canada (Sam Hughes) and South Africa (Jan Smuts).
+J. E. B. Seely, the Secretary of State for War had invited General Ferdinand Foch, a Russian delegation under Grand Duke Nicholas, and the Ministers for Defence of Canada (Sam Hughes) and South Africa (Jan Smuts).
 King George V arranged to visit the battlefield.

 Scenario

 The forces of an imaginary country (Red) had crossed the frontier dividing Red from Britain (Blue) between Wells-next-the-Sea and Hunstanton.
 Red forces were pushing south as quickly as possible.
 Blue had ordered a general mobilisation and its prime goal was to stop Red forces entering London: Blue forces were based around Cambridge.
 Time was of the essence for both sides.

 The Chief Umpire was Sir John French, who was based in Cambridge.